-- (1) Four meetings were held in FY2021 to review and to approve, inter alia, the Company's and the Group's financial results for the first quarter, half year, third quarter and full year. - (2) Mr Weijian Shan retired from the Board at the conclusion of the Annual General Meeting held on 15 April 2021. - (3) Mr Teo Siong Seng was unable to attend one of the Board meetings due to a prior engagement. - (4) Dr Chong Yoke Sin was appointed as a Non-Executive and Independent Director of Wilmar on 7 May 2021.
+- (1) Four meetings were held in FY2022 to review and to approve, inter alia, the Company's and the Group's financial results for the first quarter, half year, third quarter and full year. - (2) Mr Gregory Morris was appointed a Director of Wilmar on 1 July 2022 to replace Mr Raymond Guy Young, who resigned with effect from the same day.
+Each of them is a nominee of Archer Daniels Midland Company, which is a substantial shareholder of the Company.

-The Exco and the SPC conducted all matters by written resolution and did not convene meetings in FY2021.
+The Exco and the SPC conducted all matters by written resolution and did not convene meetings in FY2022.